Kane (noble family)

-Kane was the name of a Norwegian medieval noble family.
+The Kane family was the name of a medieval Norwegian noble family.
 The family was one of the few original noble families of Norway, as it unlike many other families did not originate from Denmark or Sweden.
 The male line of the family probably died out in the late 15th century.

 History

 The earliest known member of the family was the væpner (squire) and riksråd (cabinet minister) Gunnar Toraldeson Kane.
 One of his sons, Nikolas Gunnarsson Kane, was a riksråd and knight, and his daughter Sigrid married the knight Svale Jonson of the Smør-family.

 Two grandsons of Gunnar, Gaute Toraldeson Kane and Gaute Nikolasson Kane were also knights and riksråd-members, and highly influential men.
 The male line of the family probably died out with the grandson of the first Gaute's father (Toralde), the væpner, riksråd and lensherre (seignory) Arild Ottesson Kane who in 1496 was murdered by a group of peasants in Sunnmøre.